Mahoney0101/SoftwareDesignPatterns/README.md

 # StrategyPattern
 Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+DIP IoC and DI